anderslauri/eleutheria-gcp-iap/README.md

 # Open Programmatic Identity Aware Proxy for Google Cloud
-:warning: Program testing can be used to show the presence of bugs, but never to show their absence!

 Open implementation of Programmatic Identity Aware Proxy for Google Cloud.
 Can be used by, i.e. `nginx` or `traefik`.
 Verifies JWT issued by Google Cloud, ensuring validity and signature verification.
 Ensure subject of claim `email` have role binding `roles/iap.httpsResourceAccess` inside relevant project.
 Conditional bindings are also supported given